magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

 -  `name`—Name for the VCL snippet.
 For this example, `allowlist`.

 -  `priority`—Determines when the VCL snippet runs.
-The priority  is `5` to immediately run and check for whitelisted, allowed IPs.
+The priority  is `5` to immediately run and check whether a Admin UI requests are coming from an allowed IP adderess.
 The snippet runs before any of the default Magento VCL snippets (`magentomodule_*`) assigned a priority of 50.

 -  `type`—Specifies Specifies a location to insert the snippet in the versioned VCL code.
 This VCL is a `recv` snippet type which adds the snippet code to the `vcl_recv` subroutine below the default Fastly VCL code and above any objects.